Johnsalzarulo/design-challenge/README.md

 Hey Designer!

-Pretend am one of your fellow team-members at better.
+Pretend I one of your fellow team-members at better.
 I am a developer working on a form for an application process.
 In this application potential participants are signing up for a health improvement program.
 I attached a screenshot of the current prototype below.
 I outlined some of my challenges below and I would love your thoughts on it.

 - The project manager already confirmed the client requires every field on this form.
 We can't cut down the questions at all.
 - I am attempting to adapt this to mobile and it's unusable.